 Looking at my vault, found some older pictures which need to be in my blog.
 This allows me to show additional looks of wonderful sights in my eternal Paris.
-Nostalgia sets in and here I go on the curiosities of Paris, !!! part IV.
+Nostalgia sets in and here I go on the fontaine Saint Michel of Paris !!!
+Hope you enjoy the post as I.

-The Fontaine Saint-Michel (see post for more) fountain was built under the second empire in 1860, It includes a bronze group, inspired by Raphael’s painting in the Louvre, representing Saint Michael slaying the demon, Both dragons were sculpted by Henri-Alfred Jacquemart, Four statues top the pink columns of the fountain ; these are : Prudence, holding a mirror and a serpent, by Jean-Auguste Barre, Justice, holding a sword, by Elias Robert, Temperance, by Charles Gumery , and La Force, dressed in the skin of the Nemean lion and armed with the club of Hercules, by Auguste-Hyacinthe Debay.
+The Fontaine Saint-Michel includes a bronze group, inspired by Raphael’s painting in the Louvre, representing Saint Michael slaying the demon, Both dragons were sculpted by Henri-Alfred Jacquemart, Four statues top the pink columns of the fountain ; these are : Prudence, holding a mirror and a serpent, by Jean-Auguste Barre, Justice, holding a sword, by Elias Robert, Temperance, by Charles Gumery , and La Force, dressed in the skin of the Nemean lion and armed with the club of Hercules, by Auguste-Hyacinthe Debay.

 The Fontaine Saint-Michel is part of the aeration plan of the city planned by Haussmann under Napoleon III.
 The piercing of Boulevard Saint-Michel in the axis of the Sainte-Chapelle forced the creation of a square at the outlet of the Pont Saint-Michel, Haussmann ordered the establishment of this fountain in order to fill the angle between the Boulevard Saint-Michel and the place Saint-André-des-Arts and give a visual outlet to the perspective of the Boulevard du Palais.
 It is 26 meters high and 15 meters wide.
 The Fontaine Saint-Michel differs from other Parisian fountains by the use of polychromy: Red marble of Languedoc (columns), green marble, blue stone of Soignies, yellow limestone of Saint-Yllie.

-There you go folks, two dandy wonderful spots in my eternal Paris, both a must to visit while you in Paris.
-I have enjoyed over the years my walks and road warrior rides around these places and each time is like the first time on them !
-Again, hope you enjoy the latest curiosities of Paris post as I.
+There you go folks, a dandy wonderful spot in my eternal Paris, a must to stop by while you in Paris.
+I have enjoyed over the years my walks and road warrior rides around it and on it, and each time is like the first time !
+Again, hope you enjoy this post on the fontaine Saint Michel of Paris !!! as I.

 And remember, happy travels, good health, and many cheers to all !!!